Try Too Hard: Release and reception

-The album was released in May 1966 in mono and stereo versions.
+The album was released on 31 May 1966 in mono and stereo versions.
 The electronically re-channeled stereo version makes the whole album sound more psychedelic.
 But Dave Clark was not happy with the label when he found out since it was originally recorded in true stereo.
-Try Too Hard album was less successful than its predecessors, being the band's first album not to make the Top 50 Billboard LP Charts, but still hit No. 77.
+The record was less successful than its predecessors, being the band's first album not to make the Top 50 Billboard LP Charts, but still hit No. 77.

 The album has not been released in the UK.
 In Canada, it was retitled "At the Scene" and included a hit single of the same name.

+Billboard magazine wrote in the official review, "With the group's recent singles hit featured as the title tune, the album will sell well in the teen market.
+There are only 10 cuts in the package, but they're all solid, teen-aimed rockers.
+I Know and I Never Will are outstanding."
+Cashbox magazine wrote, "Self-penned (that is group penned) tunes, that become big hits, is the forte of the Dave Clark Five and this set typifies that phenomenon.
+With the lead track being the group’s most recent smash and the other eleven being in that same bag that has long pleased the quintet’s innumerable devotees, this set should be a top-notch sales item."

 In his AllMusic retrospective review of the release, Bruce Eder wrote, "DC5 would allow their music to evolve.
 From the crisp piano chords and lean, restrained guitar and sax sound, as well as the upbeat tone of Try Too Hard there was change in the air from the opening seconds of this LP."